-The 1st floor has a number of very interesting exhibits.
-The ‘100 years of Made Men’ is an exhibit that profiles the most notorious figures from more than 100 years of mob history.
-Move on to the Crime Lab Experience to understand how forensic evidence is used to build strong cases against criminal suspects.
+The 1st floor has many fascinating exhibits.
+The ‘100 years of Made Men’ exhibit profiles the most notorious figures from more than 100 years of mob history.
+Move on to the Crime Lab Experience to understand how forensic evidence builds strong cases against criminal suspects.

-Check out the multimedia exhibits that help to explore the work of crime scene investigators, fingerprint analysts and medical examiners who try and crack a case with the help of such evidence.
+Check out the multimedia exhibits that help explore the work of crime scene investigators, fingerprint analysts, and medical examiners who try and crack a case with the help of such evidence.

-Get to know what it’s like to be a law enforcement officer at the Firearm Training Simulator where you are exposed to the different types of training exercises that officers undergo, to be equipped to handle diverse situations.
+Please get to know what it’s like to be a law enforcement officer at the Firearm Training Simulator.
+You are exposed to the different types of training exercises that officers undergo to handle diverse situations.

 Mob Museum Second-Floor Exhibits

-On the 2nd floor, you will see exhibits related to the Kefauver Hearings that describes the high profile inquiries held across the country against organized crime.
+On the 2nd floor, you will see exhibits related to the Kefauver Hearings that describe the high-profile inquiries held across the country against organized crime.

 Las Vegas Open City